?

 • This allows more precise corneal measurements to help obtain the best possible visual outcome following your cataract surgery.

-• Dr Rogers performs an "OCT" macular screening scan of your central retina (macula) as a routine part of your initial examination.
-This OCT Scan can detect unrelated macular age changes that might potentially limit the outcome of your cataract surgery or that might need further investigation or treatment before undergoing cataract surgery.
+• Dr Rogers performs an "OCT" macular scan of your central retina (macula) as a routine part of your initial examination.
+This Laser Scan can detect unrelated macular age changes that might potentially limit the outcome of your cataract surgery or that might need further investigation or treatment before undergoing cataract surgery.

 • (Dilating your pupils sometimes causes slight blurring of your vision but does not usually have any significant impact on your driving.
 If you are unsure, or if you come from out of town, you might want to bring someone to drive you home.)